AliMickey/photonglass/README.md

 ## Features
 - **Multi Device Support**: Connect to multiple devices from one single interface.
+- **Custom Command Support**: Built dynamically to support any custom command.
+Defaults are [ping, traceroute, mtr]
 - **Easy Deployment**: Extremely easy to deploy and scale with multiple devices.
 - **Webhook Logging**: Log queries to a webhook channel (optional).
 - **Rate Limiting**: Reduce service abuse by rate limiting users, 100 requests per day and 10 requests per minute by default.